Buddhist prayer beads / malas are necklaces and wrist bracelets that you can use for meditation.

 Meditation malas (Buddhist prayer bead necklaces and wrist straps) are one of the absolute most important products for meditators.
 (The fact that they look stylish is just a little bonus).

 The beads go by many names.
-Tibetan Buddhists call them “moon and stars”.
+Tibetan malas are traditionally called “moon and stars”.
 And some retailers call them “lotus root”, “lotus seed” and “linden nut”.

 These beads are used for meditation to count the breath, or when reciting mantras.